yokosogithub/GeoGit/doc/manual/source/referencing.rst

 	Committed, counting objects...0 features added, 3 changed, 0 deleted.

-If, as it happens in this case, you want to refer not to the last commit, but to a commit whose ID you do not know, remember that the ``geogit log`` command allows you to explore the history of the latest commits in your repository.
+If, as it happens in this case, you want to refer not to the last commit, but to a commit whose Id you do not know, remember that the ``geogit log`` command allows you to explore the history of the latest commits in your repository.
 Let's say it gives you an output like this:

 ::